janellybautista/Financial-Statement-Analysis-Agent/README.md

 | Excel | `.xlsx`, `.xls` | Reads all sheets in the workbook and searches for financial labels |
 | CSV | `.csv` | Reads structured columns directly |

-Excel files can contain one or more sheets.
-The pipeline reads all sheets in the workbook, so users do not need to split each sheet into a separate Excel file.
+For best results, each Excel file should represent one company/entity and one reporting period.
+The workbook can contain multiple sheets, but the sheets should belong to the same company and period.

 Note: For cleaner analysis, each PDF or Excel file should represent one company/entity and one reporting period when possible.
 If one workbook contains multiple companies or periods across different sheets, the parser may need additional logic to separate them correctly.